 With depth sense sensor based technologies, creating new services matters for accurate data retrieval and transmission from diverse resources.
-Pre-processed is contextualized via deep learning and statistical based algorithms. data fusion from heterogenous resource will be done semantic and relational analysis to increase system reliability.
-This data will be sent to mobile application to meet people’s requirement regarding to bus line tracking, road status etc. Within the context, Gerade Software also added city advertorial server to the video advertorial server and new services and sub products were developed to enrich media broadcasting.
-That leads to stress level decrease over traffic management and safety and surveillance concerns.
-After data pre processing, Verisun’un akili durak
+Pre-processed data is contextualized via deep learning and statistical based algorithms.
+Data fusion from heterogeneous resource will be done semantic and relational analysis to increase system reliability.
+This data will be sent to mobile application to meet people’s requirement regardless of bus line tracking, road status etc. Within the context, Gerade Software also adds city advertorial server to the video advertorial server and new services and sub products are developed to enrich media broadcasting.
+That leads to a decrease in stress level over traffic and eliminate safety and surveillance concerns,

 Main contributors: KoçSistem, Argedor, Verisun, Gerade